 Back to the Future – The Ride

 Universal’s Back to the Future themed simulator ride opened in 1991 at Universal Studios Florida.
-The attraction was created as a sort of continuation after the franchise’s third installment, in which the riders replaced Michael J. Fox as the story’s hero.
+The attraction’s story was a continuation after the franchise’s third installment, in which the riders replaced Michael J. Fox as the story’s hero.
 Riders were “volunteers” for a time travel experiment led by Doc Brown at the Institute of Future Technology.
-The plan was for volunteers to travel just one day into the future, but the infamous villain Biff Tannen trapped Doc in his office and stole the Delorean.
-Biff then took the vehicle on a wild through the future wreaking havoc at every turn, so Doc begged the riders to help him race through time to get the Delorean back.
+The plan was for volunteers to travel just one day into the future.
+However, the infamous villain Biff Tannen trapped Doc in his office and stole the Delorean.
+He took the vehicle on a wild through the future, wreaking havoc at every turn as Doc begged the riders to help him get the Delorean back.

 Back to the Future operated for 16 years before it closed in 2007.
-When the closure was announced, there were no official plans for a replacement attraction.
+When Universal announced the closure, there were no official plans for a replacement attraction.
 Universal’s reason for closing the attraction was to “explore possibilities for future rides”.
-At the time, the two rumored concepts were an attraction based on the Fast and the Furious film franchise and one based on The Simpsons.
-Eventually, it was replaced by The Simpsons Ride.
+At the time, the two rumored concepts were based on the Fast and the Furious film franchise and The Simpsons.
+Eventually, The Simpsons ride opened in place of Back to the Future.

-Doc Brown can still be found roaming the streets of Universal Studios, stopping for meet and greets with parkgoers.
+Doc Brown still roams the streets of Universal Studios, stopping for meet and greets with parkgoers.

 Beetlejuice’s Graveyard Mash-Up

-Universal’s Graveyard revue was a monster-filled musical spectacle featuring Beetlejuice, Dracula, Frankenstein and several other creepy characters performing rock songs for the audience.
-The show opened in 1992 in what was formerly known as An American Tale Theater.
+Universal’s Graveyard revue was a monster-filled musical spectacle.
+Beetlejuice, Dracula, Frankenstein, and several other creepy characters performed rock songs for the audience.
+The show opened in 1992, replacing An American Tale Theater.
 Originally titled “Beetlejuice’s Rock & Roll Graveyard Revue”, the lively musical changed a few times over the years.
 However, the original concept and the interaction between Beetlejuice and the audience remained in each version.
-The show came to an end in order to prepare for the addition of the Fast & Furious–Supercharged ride, opening in 2018.
-Beetlejuice’s final bow was originally scheduled for December 2015, but high ticket demand led Universal to extend the show until January 5, 2016.
+The show came to an end in order to prepare for the addition of the Fast & Furious–Supercharged ride.
+The final date of the Beetlejuice show was in December 2015.
+However, high demand led Universal to extend the show until January 5, 2016.